DFE-Digital/register-early-career-teachers/documentation/site/content/product/data-model-progress.md

 ### Additional notes

 Most of these problems are linked to email.
-Participants sometimes have multiple email addresses for them because they might change school or they might not have a school email yet.
+Participants sometimes have multiple email addresses because they might change school or they might not have a school email yet.

 Primary need for email is to award them?